Darxo/Hardened/README.md

 - **Calculated Strikes** now works against stunned enemies
 - **Cheap Trick** and **Retribution** now work with delayed skill executions (like Lunge or Aimed Shot)
 - The perks **Strengh in Numbers** and **Dynamic Duo** now instantly update the actors stats, if another actor moves adjacent to or away from them
+- Improve **Shieldwall effect** when viewed as a hyperlink
+- Fix Item Swaps sometimes requiring a different amount of Action Points than advertised at first

 ## For Modders